HopeMoloko/FireFly/README.md

 ## For Further information.
-Please email me `hopemmoloko@gmail` and i will share by Msc. thesis on FireFly upon request or we can have a chat.
+Please email me @ `hopemmoloko@gmail.com` and i will share by Msc. thesis on FireFly upon request or we can have a chat.